 China’s mayors are on the front lines of the country’s move toward more sustainable urbanization and economic growth.
-Our leadership training program empowers local policymakers to implement sustainable practices in urban centers across China.
+Our leadership exchange empowers local policymakers to implement sustainable practices in urban centers across China.

-Launched in partnership with the China Association of Mayors in 2012, the initiative provides a comprehensive urbanization training program for Chinese mayors and leaders.
-To date, the program has trained over 100 mayors and city leaders from Beijing, Guangdong, Zhejiang, and Tianjin.
+Launched in partnership with the China Association of Mayors in 2012, the initiative provides a comprehensive urbanization training for Chinese mayors and leaders.
+To date, the exchange has trained over 100 mayors and city leaders from Beijing, Guangdong, Zhejiang, and Tianjin.

 Each year, the program identifies local and provincial leaders from a specific Chinese region and develops a curriculum tailored to the unique aspects of their cities.
 The curriculum is designed in close consultation with the Tsinghua University School of Architecture and the University of Chicago Graham School of Continuing Liberal and Professional Studies, and incorporates seminars, panel discussions, site visits, and expert lectures.